 Iceland: the land of sheep, northern lights, volcanoes with unpronounceable names (try Eyjafjallajökull), and high prices.
 It’s supposedly one of the least budget-friendly countries in the world — which made visiting even more appealing to me.
 I always view expensive countries as a challenge.
-Figuring out how to visit a country on the cheap is like solving a puzzle to me, and I relished the challenge of figuring out if Iceland could be visited on a budget.
+Figuring out how to visit a country on the cheap is like solving a puzzle to me, and I relished the challenge of finding out if visiting Iceland on a budget was possible.

-And, after 11 days exploring the country, I can tell you that Iceland can be done on a budget.
+And, after 11 days exploring the country, I can tell you that travelling to Iceland can be done on a budget.
 It’s hard but not impossible to do.

 While I was there, I spent an average of $54 USD per day (and I could have done it for less).
 Most of my money went to food and accommodation.
 Here’s a breakdown of my expenses (rounded to the nearest whole dollar):